 We started in Piste, the village by Chichén Itzá.
 It was much less developed and busy than I had expected and our lunch was a simple and cheap place of chicken, rice, beans and tortilla (and pasta for Mark, spoiled by the cook!).
 I was actually surprised Piste wasn’t more touristic but I guess the tour buses just stop right at the entrance of the ruins, where there is a restaurant and many souvenir shops.
 Too bad the village doesn’t seem to get its share of tourism dineros.

-At the site, three kilometres from Piste, we were greeted by a dozen of tour buses and a long lineup to buy ticket at the entrance.
+At the site, three kilometres from Piste, we were greeted by a dozen of tour buses and a long lineup to buy tickets at the entrance.

 Chichén Itzá is fairly compact and El Castillo is right at the entrance.
 There, many groups of tourists and their guides were clapping their hands, testing the echo.
 Back in 2001, when we first visited, you could actually climb the pyramid but it is no longer allowed.
 And, as we discovered, the structures are actually protected by a fence now, so you can’t even get close.

 We walked around the site but, much to our dismay, most ruins were behind a fence and you had to follow the one and only path around, bordered by annoying souvenirs stands—”cheap, one dollar, one dollar!”

 I mean, I know sellers are here to make a living but I am here to see the ruins, not to buy a “Chichén Itzá—Hard Rock Café” souvenir t-shirt!
 (No, there isn’t any Hard Rock Café here… yet.)

 Feng and I mourned the “good old days” when they weren’t as many tourists and when you could explore the site more freely.
 I mean, on one side I understand that the site has to be protected from the impact of mass tourism, but it’s just not the same when you can’t even walk around the structures.

 In the end, I gave up on taking pictures and handed my camera to Mark, who had a blast taking shots.
 Yep, a fifteen-month-old photographer!